 Motion seeks to consolidate and centralize

-This motion seeks to centralize and consolidate all federal lawsuits involving C.R.
+The motion sought to centralize and consolidate all federal lawsuits involving C.R.
 Bard and Bard’s subsidiary, Davol.
-The victim’s hernia mesh law firms seek to have all Bard hernia mesh and patch medical devices made of Polypropylene be consolidated as Multidistrict litigation.
+The victim’s hernia mesh law firms were seeking to have all Bard hernia mesh and patch medical devices made of Polypropylene be consolidated as Multidistrict litigation.
 (IN RE: Davol, Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation, MDL No. 2846)

-According to the victim’s submissions, there are over 50 Bard / Davol lawsuits pending in Federal Court.
+According to the victim’s submissions, at that time there were over 50 Bard / Davol lawsuits pending in Federal Court.
 The mesh victims assert that Bard’ mesh medical devices are defective and dangerous.
 The victims are advocating for the lawsuits to be determined in the Southern District of Ohio or the Western District of Missouri

 Bard responds to Plaintiff’s motion to consolidate